ken025/Pantry_Sinatra_Project/README.md

 A Sinatra app designed to provide users with a personlized list of items in their pantry to keep track of what they might be running low in.

 - The users will be able to create an account
-- Once they create their account they will be able to add, edit, abd delete the selected item
+- Once the account is created, they will be able to add, edit, and delete the selected item

 ## Installation